PG docs, part 3

 Should you exhaust the pool – meaning you try to borrow a connection while

-there aren’t any idle connects and the max-size
+there aren’t any idle connects and the max-size of busy connections is reached

 – the pool will throw an exception to let you know about this.
 Here is a simple